roman-milk/roman-milk.github.io/a-blackmail-tale.md

  I did my best, screwing her standing, then laying her down on the side and taking her like that, finally bending her over the side and fucking her from behind, much as I had done with Misty.
 She had a wonderful full ass, and I reveled in squeezing her full butt cheeks while plowing her from behind.
 I finally found a wonderful rhythm, giving her several minutes of long deep strokes, which had her coming for me again, almost crying now.

  "I'm almost there," I warned her.
 "Can I come in you?"
-Report_Story #2